-Advise mothers not to breast-feed while taking NEXAVAR [see Use in Specific Populations (8.3)].
+Advise patients not to breastfeed while taking NEXAVAR and for 2 weeks after receiving the last dose of NEXAVAR [see Use in Specific Populations (8.2)].

 Missed Doses

 Instruct patients that if a dose of NEXAVAR is missed, the next dose should be taken at the regularly scheduled time, and not double the dose.
 Instruct patients to contact their healthcare provider immediately if they take too much NEXAVAR.